-If you are currently enrolled on an ATAS-related course you must apply for a new ATAS clearance certificate if you have:
+If you are currently enrolled on an ATAS-related course, you must apply for a new ATAS clearance certificate if you have:

-- changed your course or changed to modules that require an ATAS - this includes the area of research for students completing research degrees - changed institution - are applying to extend any leave, including non-student leave, in order to complete your course - changed the length of your course, even if you are still able to complete your studies within your current leave
+- Changed your course or changed to modules that require an ATAS - this includes the area of research for students completing research degrees. - · Changed institution. - Are applying to extend any visa, including non-student visas, in order to complete your course. - Changed the length of your course, even if you are still able to complete your studies within your current period of leave.